mbianchidev/mbianchidev/README.md

 My name is Matteo but my nicknames are many, depending on the many context you find me in (gaming? reddit? music?).

-I'm an Engineer, living in Europe, and currently working as DevRel.
-Sometimes I have fun as Cloud Native Consultant and Trainer.
+I'm an Engineer, living in Europe, currently working as DevRel.
+I speak at conferences (not necessarily being on stage) and sometimes I have fun as Cloud Native Consultant and Trainer.
-In my spare time I [mentor](https://mb-consulting.dev/mentor) people, [help startups](https://www.mb-consulting.dev/service/mentoring-services) filling their tech gaps and [blog](content-creation/blog/blog.md) about tech and life.
+I [blog](content-creation/blog/blog.md) about tech and life.
-I organize(d) Kubernetes Community Days in the Netherlands, KubeTrain and contribute to Cloud Native in any way I can.
+I organize Kubernetes Community Days in the Netherlands, KubeTrain and contribute to Cloud Native in any way I can.

 I like to define myself as a jack of most trades, master of some.